 The associate's degree is a terminal degree for many people, while others use it as a springboard toward a bachelor's degree.
 Our analyses on the economic and societal benefits of postsecondary education shows that an individual with an associate's degree or a bachelor's degree will, on average, have higher income, less unemployment, and better health outcomes-to name a few of the benefits afforded by higher education-than someone with lower levels of education.
-The percentage of prime working age adults between 25 and 54 years old in Kentucky with an associate's degree is 10 percent.
-Among the competitor states, several have statistically significant lower percentages (i.e., GA, IL, TN & VA), and this also includes the weighted average of the competitor states (9.4%) and the U.S. (9.2%).
-Two competitor states, Mississippi and South Carolina, have statistically significant higher rates than Kentucky.
-Nationally, 12 states are higher, 22 are lower, and 15 are statistically the same as Kentucky.
-Maryland is the lowest at 7.1 percent and North Dakota is the highest at 16.9 percent.
+The percentage of prime working age adults between 25 and 54 years old in Kentucky with an associate's degree is 9.7 percent.
+Among the competitor states, several have statistically significant lower percentages (i.e., MO, GA, IL, TN & VA), and this also includes the weighted average of the competitor states (9.4%) and the U.S. (9.2%).
+One competitor state, Mississippi, has a statistically significant higher rate than Kentucky.
+Nationally, 12 states are higher, 15 are lower, and 22 are statistically the same as Kentucky.
+New Jersey is the lowest at 6.8 percent and North Dakota is the highest at 15.7 percent.

-Associate's Degree Attainment, Kentucky, Competitor States and the U.S., 2018
+Associate's Degree Attainment, Kentucky, Competitor States and the U.S., 2019